SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 ![Syskit Point Subscription - Canceled](../.gitbook/assets/setup-point-cloud-syskit-point-subscriptions-cancel.png)

 ## Reconnect After Purchasing

-There are two potential reason why you may need to reconnect your tenant after purchasing your Syskit Point subscriptions:
+There are two potential reasons why you may need to reconnect your tenant after purchasing your Syskit Point subscriptions:

   * Your **trial has expired, and 21 days after the trial expiration, your Syskit Point instance is deleted**.
 If you purchased your Syskit Point subscription more than 21 days after the trial expiration, you will **need to reconnect your tenant**.

-  * Your **Syskit Point license has expired, and 30 days after the expiration your Syskit Point instance is deleted**.
+  * Your **Syskit Point license has expired, and 30 days after the expiration date, your Syskit Point instance is deleted**.
 When you purchase a Syskit Point subscription again, you will **need to reconnect your tenant**.

 In case your Syskit Point is licensed, but your instance was deleted, you will see a message notifying you of that, as shown below.